k0nserv/hugotunius.se/_posts/2021-01-03-an-analysis-of-privacy-on-the-app-store.md

 ## Analysis

+**Last Updated:** 7<sup>th</sup> of January 2020.
+Added data for Games, which was previously missing and extended analysis of all apps to larger data set.

-The data set I've collected contains 9082 combinations of apps and a position in a given category chart.
-In total there are 9040 unique apps in this data set.
+The data set I've collected contains 9477 combinations of apps and a position in a given category chart.
+In total there are 9435 unique apps in this data set.

 Most charts contain 200 or nearly 200 apps, however **Graphics & Design(Paid)**, **Developer Tools(Paid)**, and **Magazines & Newspapers(Paid)** all have fewer than 90 apps so I'm dropping them from further analysis.

 Because the privacy details have only been required for new apps and updates since mid December, not all apps contain information about privacy details.
-After removing those apps 3164 apps remain in the data set.
+After removing those apps 3370 apps remain in the data set.
 Breaking this down by chart, several charts have less than 25 apps so I am dropping them from further analysis too.
-This leaves 3027 apps in the data set.
+This leaves 3233 apps in the data set.

 In total the following charts have been dropped: